N1904-TF

 The Text-Fabric data model

 A main design consideration during development of this database was achieving a high level of compatibility with the Bible Online Learner (BibleOL), which utilizes the Nestle 1904 as its base text.
-This compatibility allowed for including a set of add-on features that can be optionaly loaded.
-A second requirement was that this database should wherever possible mimick the Biblia Hebraica Stuttgartensia Amstelodamensis (BHSA), the ETCBC implementation of the Hebrew Bible, in terms of user experience, nomenclature and data presentation.
+This compatibility allowed for including a set of add-on features that can be optionally loaded.
+A second requirement was that this database should wherever possible mimic the Biblia Hebraica Stuttgartensia Amstelodamensis (BHSA), the ETCBC implementation of the Hebrew Bible, in terms of user experience, nomenclature and data presentation.

+Understanding Text-Fabric’s data model is crucial for accurately working with this dataset, particularly when performing linguistic queries.
 Text-Fabric, true to its name, implements a concepts of ‘warp’ and ‘weft’, inspired by textile weaving, to represent its data.
 The ‘warp’ denotes the foundational structure, while the ‘weft’ refers to the layers of information, known as features.
 Part of the structure are the ‘nodes’, each identified by its node type (a string) and a corpus wide unique sequence number (an integer).
 Associated to these nodes are two feature types: ‘node features’ providing information about individual nodes, and ‘edge features’ describing relationships or links between nodes.
 These features are then seamlessly woven into the ‘warp’ data, resulting in a strict separation between structure and content.
 This approach enables Text-Fabric to efficiently handle complex linguistic datasets with versatility.

 Features